microsoft/FLAML/website/docs/Use-Cases/Auto-Generation.md

   - Maximize the utility out of using expensive foundation models.
   - Reduce the inference cost by using cheaper models or configurations which achieve equal or better performance.
 * An enhanced inference API with utilities like API unification, caching, error handling, multi-config inference, context programming etc.
-* Higher-level utility functions like LLM-based coding.
+* Higher-level utility functions like LLM-based coding and interactive agents.

 The package is under active development with more features upcoming.